uoitsci/pi-labs/content/lab/ssdispay.md

 +++
 draft = false
-title = "Controlling a seven-segment display from the RaspberryPi" Weight = 7
+title = "Controlling a seven-segment display from the Raspberry Pi" Weight = 7
 +++

 A *seven-segment display* (SSD), is a form of electronic display device for displaying decimal numerals.
 They are widely used in digital clocks, electronic meters, and other electronic devices for displaying numerical information.

-The seven elements of the display can be lit in different combinations to represent the arabic numerals.
+The seven elements of the display can be lit in different combinations to represent the Arabic numerals.
 The seven segments are arranged as a rectangle of two vertical segments on each side with one horizontal segment on the top, middle, and bottom.
 Additionally, the seventh segment bisects the rectangle horizontally.
 The segments of a 7-segment display are referred to by the letters A to G, where the optional DP decimal point (an *eighth segment*) is used for the display of non-integer numbers.

 {{%img src="/images/7_segment_display.png"%}}